0kam/vodet/README.md

 After getting a patch with a sliding window, the semi-supervised object classifier runs to estimate its label.
 This is based on Gaussian Mixtured Variational Auto Encoder (GMVAE) proposed by [Rui Shu](http://ruishu.io/2016/12/25/gmvae/).

 ## Usage
+### Image Annotating
+First, you have to make annotation data to train a classifier.
+You should annotate at least two images; one for training and another for validating the model.
+The annotation shape have to be rectangulars.
+Since `vodet` use sliding-window method to detect the objects, very small sizes of rectangulars relative to the size of the image will cause very slow speed of detection.
+You should also make margines little bit larger than the shilhouette of objects for better classification acuraccy.
+You can use either [labelme](https://github.com/wkentaro/labelme) or [VoTT](https://github.com/microsoft/VoTT).
+Because labelme supports zooming of images, I recommend you to use it especially for high-resolution images.
 ### Setting up data directories
 The data directory should have three subdirectories: `train`, `validation` and `unlabelled`.
 The `train` and `validation` directory should have `source` and `labels` subdirectory, that contain source images and label data respectively.